taddison/personal-site/content/blog/2021/01/migrating-from-the-official-firestore-sdk-to-firebase-firestore-lite/index.md

 A few notable changes:

 - Collections are referenced by `ref` rather than `collection`
+  - `ref` actually allows you to refer to documents _or_ collections
 - Documents in a collection are referenced by `child` rather than `doc`
+  - You can also use a path string (e.g. `/collection/documentId)
 - Documents are returned with their data by default (no need to call `data()`)

 ```diff